Orthographic depth

 The orthographic depth of an alphabetic orthography indicates the degree to which a written language deviates from simple one-to-one letter–phoneme correspondence.
 It depends on how easy it is to predict the pronunciation of a word based on its spelling: shallow orthographies are easy to pronounce based on the written word, and deep orthographies are difficult to pronounce based on how they are written.

 In shallow orthographies, the spelling-sound correspondence is direct: from the rules of pronunciation, one is able to pronounce the word correctly.
-In other words, shallow (transparent) orthographies, also called phonemic orthographies, have a one-to-one relationship between its graphemes and phonemes, and the spelling of words is very consistent.
-Such examples include Hindi, Spanish, Finnish, Turkish, Latin and Italian.
+That is to say, shallow (transparent) orthographies, also called phonemic orthographies, have a one-to-one relationship between its graphemes and phonemes, and the spelling of words is very consistent.
+Examples include Japanese kana, Hindi, Lao (since 1975), Spanish, Finnish, Turkish, Georgian, Latin, Italian, Serbo-Croatian, Ukrainian, and Welsh.

 In contrast, in deep (opaque) orthographies, the relationship is less direct, and the reader must learn the arbitrary or unusual pronunciations of irregular words.
-In other words, deep orthographies are writing systems that do not have a one-to-one correspondence between sounds (phonemes) and the letters (graphemes) that represent them.
-They may reflect etymology (English, Faroese, Mongolian script, Thai, French, or Franco-Provençal) or be morphophonemic (Korean or Russian).
+Deep orthographies are writing systems that do not have a consistent one-to-one correspondence between sounds (phonemes) and the letters or characters (graphemes) that represent them.
+Instead, spellings tend to reflect etymology (whether real or perceived) and/or historic pronunciation.
+Examples include English, Danish, Swedish, Faroese, Chinese, Tibetan, Mongolian, Thai, Khmer, Burmese, Lao (until 1975; now only used overseas), French, and Franco-Provençal.